siraajkudtarkar/CS167/Labs/Lab5/CS167-Lab5.md

     Code '200' : number of entries 27972
     ```

     Note: The entry with the code `response` corresponds to the header file.
 We can easily filter this value at the end but we will leave it like this for simplicity.

+    Command:

+    ```bash
+    spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.Aggregation target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv
+    ```

+    To print the desired output only:

+    ```bash
+    spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.Aggregation target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv 2>/dev/null
+    ```

 ---